KatarinaAnd/MET/BUFR/temp/temp_description.md

 #### return_list_of_stations(get_files)
 This function is used if --update is parsed.
 It returns a list of all stations within a time interval, and allows for comparing which stations have already existing files and which do not.

+#### sorting_hat(get_files)
+Sorts the data by station.
+Returns a dictionary with the stationname as key, and each message contains data from one timestamp.